Showing posts with label ashford. Show all posts

 NW) Ashford is not mentioned beyond the route confirmation sign at Wrotham (29 miles) on the M20 from London.
 The town used to be confirmed as a destination at the start of the M20, 37 miles away.

 My own 'Ashford and Shepway Roads Database' blog details other routes around the wider area.
 And while we're on the subject of signs, the current entry signs on main roads into Ashford could do with moving further out to reflect the current extent of the urban area which has expanded significantly.
-Some are completely missing almost two years after this being reported to the council and later the local MP (A28 NE, A2070 S and A20 NW).
+Some are completely missing several years after this being reported to the council (A28 NE, A2070 S and A20 NW).

 On Your Bike